Team-Nutshell/nutshellengine-docs/source/types/Light/index.rst

 			  - Array of Number
 			  - The light's color.
 			  - Any array of 3 numbers.
+			* - intensity
+			  - Number
+			  - The light's intensity.
+			  - Any number.
 			* - direction
 			  - Array of Number
 			  - The light's base direction vector.